Information for Students

 Computer Lab Help Desk

 All Students should have received an email from the Law School on how to set up their email accounts before the start of school.
-You must have already done this before seeking help at the Help Desk.
-Before seeking help, please back up your documents.

 What the HELP DESK supports: